web3-storage/w3up-client/README.md

 > A client SDK for the w3up service, providing content addressed storage for any application.

-`w3up-client` is a JavaScript libary that provides a convenient interface to the w3up platform, a simple "on-ramp" to the content-addressed decentralized IPFS network.
+`@web3-storage/w3up-client` is a JavaScript libary that provides a convenient interface to the w3up platform, a simple "on-ramp" to the content-addressed decentralized IPFS network.

+This library is the user-facing "porcelain" client for interacting with w3up services from JavaScript.
+It wraps the lower-level [`@web3-storage/access-client`][access-client-github] and [`@web3-storage/upload-client`][upload-client-github], which target individual w3up services.
+We recommend using `w3up-client` instead of using those "plumbing" packages directly, but you may find them useful if you need more context on w3up's architecture and internals.

 <!-- TODO: bring this link back once w3up-client-examples have been updated:
 Visit [w3up-client-examples](https://github.com/web3-storage/w3up-client-examples/tree/main/nodejs/simple-upload) for examples on how to use w3up-client in practice.